asp616848/Search-Algorithms-Research/othello/abhi.md

 chmod +x bin/Desdemona

-./bin/Desdemona bots/RandomBot/RandomBot.so bots/MyBot/bot.so
+./bin/Desdemona bots/akshat.so bots/bestBot/bot.so

-./bin/Desdemona bots/bestBot/bot.so bots/MyBot/bot.so   -- red
+./bin/Desdemona bots/bestBot/bot.so bots/TrainerBot/bot.so
-./bin/Desdemona bots/MyBot/bot.so bots/bestBot/bot.so   -- black
+./bin/Desdemona bots/TrainerBot/bot.so bots/bestBot/bot.so

 <!-- By convention, the first bot is BLACK and the second RED. -->